hackclub/hackclub/workshops/geometric_pattern/README.md

 The `return false;` at the end of the function tells the browser to ignore any default behavior that might be associated with the pressed key (ex. if you press enter, the browser thinks that you're trying to submit a form by default -- this prevents that).

-### Making It Live

-Make sure all of your files are saved.
-Then, head on over to the terminal in Cloud9 by pressing `alt+t` and type the following commands (pressing Enter after each one):
+Now let's commit these changes:

 - `git add --all`
-- `git commit -m "Create a geometric pattern using p5.js"`
+- `git commit -m "Add save keybinding to geometric_pattern"`
 - `git push`

-Then, enter your GitHub username and password (careful here, as password will not be displayed).
+### Making It Live

 Congratulations!
-Your pattern is now live on `USERNAME.github.io/geometric_pattern/` (replace `USERNAME` with your own GitHub username!)
+Ever since your first commit, your pattern has been online at `USERNAME.github.io/geometric_pattern/` (replace `USERNAME` with your own GitHub username!).

 ## Part VI: Animate It